James Hanratty: Second defence – The Rhyl alibi

 Hanratty confessed to his defence barrister that he had invented part of the Liverpool story as he was unsure he could prove where he was.
 He then stated that he had in fact been in the Welsh coastal town of Rhyl.
 Within a few days, the defence had checked and assembled a new alibi for Hanratty.
 According to this, Hanratty had gone to Rhyl to sell a stolen watch to a 'fence', arriving there in the evening of Tuesday 22 August and staying in a boarding house near the railway line.
 Private detectives tracked down a Mrs Grace Jones, a landlady with a guest house which had a green bath in the attic as described by Hanratty.
 She remembered a man resembling Hanratty, and at first said he stayed there during the week of 19–26 August but later said she couldn’t really remember what week he did stay.
 Alexei Sayle's father Joe had stayed there between 21-24 August, but did not recall seeing Hanratty.

 The prosecution produced witnesses attesting that all the rooms were already occupied at the time and accused Mrs Jones of being an unreliable witness.

 End of the trial

 The jury retired to consider the evidence and reach a verdict on Saturday 17 February.
 After six hours they returned to ask the judge for the definition of 'reasonable doubt'.
 After nine hours, they returned to the court and entered a unanimous verdict of guilty.
 Hanratty's appeal was dismissed on 13 March, and despite a petition signed by more than 90,000 people, Hanratty was hanged by executioner Harry Allen at Bedford on 4 April 1962, still protesting his innocence.
 Hanratty was initially buried in the grounds of Bedford Gaol, but, on 22 February 1966, his remains were exhumed and re-interred in a grave at Watford, later shared with his aunt.

+On the night before his execution in 1962, Hanratty told his father that he was innocent and asked him to posthumously clear his name.